Perun/wordpress-htaccess/README.md

 # wordpress-htaccess
-My Code-Snippets for the .htaccess file for a WordPress instalaltion
+My Code-Snippets for the .htaccess file for a WordPress installation.

+&mdash; Vladimir Simović (Steemit: @vladimir-simovic)